kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.doNotPause

 KubeDB takes advantage of `ValidationWebhook` feature in Kubernetes 1.9.0 or later clusters to implement `doNotPause` feature.
-If admission webhook is enabled, It prevents the users from deleting the database as long as the `spec.doNotPause` is set `true`.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.doNotPause` is set `true`.
 If not set or set to false, deleting a Postgres object put the database into a dormant state.
 The StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
-This allows the users to resume the database later.
+This allows users to resume the database later.

 ### spec.monitor